JarronL/pynrc/docs/install_clean.rst

 normal operations of ``pynrc``.

 Files containing information such as the instrument throughputs, stellar models, and exoplanet models are already distributed through ``webbpsf_ext``.
 In addition, ``pynrc`` requires a number of files to simulate realistic detector data with DMS-like formatting and headers.
-In general, these are not necessary to run ``pynrc`` and use its ETC capabilities and simple simulations.
+In general, these are not necessary to run ``pynrc``'s ETC capabilities and simple simulations.
 But, in order to create DMS and pipeline-compliant data, you must download these files and define the ``PYNRC_PATH`` environment variable.

 1. Download the following file: